seinecle/gephi-tutorials/docs/generated-slides/subdir/simple-project-from-a-to-z-en_temp_html.md

 //ST: !

 Select the maximum value for anti-aliasing, and multiply values for width and height for higher resolution.
-For example, resolution x 3 is width = 3072 and heighth = 2304
+For example, resolution x 3 is width = 3072 and height = 2304

 image::en/configuration-screenshot-en.png[align="center",title="The configuration panel for screenshots"]